If you’re running into issues with playing certain graphically-demanding games, the problem may be with your VRAM.

 To begin, search for “regedit” after opening the Start menu.
 Select the Registry Editor program when it appears.
 Find the folder in the left-hand menu called HKEY_LOCAL_MACHINE, then SOFTWARE, and finally Intel.
 Next, right-click on the Intel folder and choose New, then Key.
 Name the new key GMM.

-Once you’ve completed the above, your computer will think your Intel integrated graphics card has a VRAM matching the number you entered.
+Once you’ve finished all of the above, your computer will think your Intel integrated graphics card has a VRAM matching the number you entered.
 This is especially useful for games that require a certain amount of VRAM since it tricks the game into thinking your computer fulfills those requirements.